A LOFTY INGREDIENT

 The first steps to be taken involved alerting international buyers to the balsameros’ situation.
 A guide to best practices and commitments at all levels of the supply chain was shared with supply-chain stakeholders.

 It is essential to implement change in the resin extraction process.
-Awareness-raising campaigns and technical training workshops to improve balsamero safety on production sites are underway, indispensable initiatives to ensuring a sustainable and more prosperous future.
+The NRSC supported awareness-raising campaigns and technical training workshops to improve balsamero safety on production sites, indispensable initiatives to ensuring a sustainable and more prosperous future.